smithery-ai/mcp-neurolora/README.md

 2. Run the install_base_servers tool
 3. Configure all necessary servers automatically

+After the installation is complete:

+1. Close VSCode completely (Cmd+Q on macOS, Alt+F4 on Windows)
+2. Reopen VSCode
+3. The new servers will be ready to use

+> **Important:** A complete restart of VSCode is required after installing the base servers for them to be properly initialized.

 > **Note:** This server uses `npx` for direct npm package execution, which is optimal for Node.js/TypeScript MCP servers, providing seamless integration with the npm ecosystem and TypeScript tooling.

 ## Base MCP Servers